-If not, most of us know folks who intentionally and constantly crack their knuckles (necks, backs, wrists, etc.), driving everyone around them batty.
-Let’s get cracking on some answers …
+Most of us know folks who intentionally and constantly crack their knuckles (necks, backs, wrists, etc.).
+Ever wondered some folks crack their joints more than others, if it's helpful or harmful, and how to avoid popping those joints?
+Let's get cracking on some answers . . .

-Knuckles are full of fluid which keeps the bones from grinding on one another. there is gas (mostly carbon dioxide) dissolved in this fluid.
-When the bones separate, there’s a drop in pressure in the joint which creates little gas bubbles.
+What we do know is that knuckles are full of fluid which keeps the bones from grinding on one another.
+Think of the fluid as a lubricant.
+This fluid contains gasses: mostly carbon dioxide but also oxygen and nitrogen.
+When the bones separate, there's a drop in pressure in the joint which creates little gas bubbles.

 The answer?
 Scientists figured out that the first theory seems true; it's the bubble collapsing that makes the popping noise though the bubble does not have to completely collapse to make the sound.
 Their next step is to record they need to record the entire process from start to finish and see if bubble formation (not just collapse) contributes too.
 Oh, the things we do to find out what makes us tick!